Building a Relationship with Positive Reinforcement

 What is Positive Reinforcement?

-Positive reinforcement training uses rewards such as treats, praise, toys, etc. to reinforce desirable behaviors and uses management to remove rewards from undesirable behaviors.
+Positive reinforcement training uses rewards such as treats, praise, toys, etc. to reinforce desirable behaviors.
 Over time, positive reinforcement dog training serves as a humane and effective communication tool that will strengthen your relationship with your dog.

 Flat or Rolled Collars are recommended for attaching contact information, license, rabies tags, etc. for identification purposes.